Travel guide

 To understand why Holafly is so expensive, you need to understand how the travel eSIM business works.

-No eSIM provider for travelers is a network operator itself.
-They all buy wholesale capacity from local operators (Vodafone, Orange, T-Mobile, etc.) and resell it under their brand.
-The cost of the actual connectivity is similar for everyone.
-The price difference lies in the margins and operating expenses.
+No eSIM provider for travelers is its own network operator.
+They all purchase wholesale capacity from local operators (Vodafone, Orange, T-Mobile, etc.) and resell it under their brand.
+The cost of actual connectivity is similar for everyone.
+The price difference lies in margins and operating expenses.

-Holafly applies higher-than-average industry margins for several strategic reasons:
+Holafly applies higher-than-average margins for several strategic reasons:

-- D2C model with strong acquisition investment — They spend a lot on attracting new customers via advertising and SEO, which requires high margins to be profitable.
+1. D2C model with strong investment in acquisition — They spend a lot on attracting new customers through advertising and SEO, which requires high margins to be profitable.

-- Unlimited data as a selling point — "Unlimited" sounds better than "5 GB," although for most travelers 5 GB is more than enough and much cheaper.
+3. Unlimited data as a selling point — "Unlimited" sounds better than "5 GB," even though for most travelers 5 GB is more than enough and much cheaper.

 This doesn't mean Holafly is dishonest — they simply have a premium pricing strategy.
-The problem occurs when the user assumes that "more expensive = better," when in reality the underlying connectivity can be identical to that of a cheaper competitor.
+The problem occurs when users assume that "more expensive = better," when in reality the underlying connectivity can be identical to that of a cheaper competitor.

-If you want to delve deeper into this comparison, we have prepared a detailed analysis in our guide Holafly vs PuraSim: complete comparison.
+If you want to delve deeper into this comparison, we have prepared a detailed analysis in our guide PuraSim vs. Holafly: complete comparison.

 When Holafly might be worth it